ARMmbed/mbed-os-5-docs/docs/porting/connectivity/NetworkStack.md

 nsapi_error_t getsockopt(nsapi_socket_t handle, int level, int optname, void *optval, unsigned *optlen);
 ```

 Please note that as the blocking operation mode of Socket is provided by higher level Socket API, the underlying calls to `NetworkStack` object should not block.
-This forces some network operations to be done in separate worker thread or in shared event queue.
+This forces some network operations to occur in a separate worker thread or in a shared event queue.
 Any calls to these functions should return `NSAPI_ERROR_WOULD_BLOCK` in case the operation cannot be immediately completed.

-Refer to the Doxygen documentation of [NetworkStack](../mbed-os-api-doxy/class_network_stack.html) for API descriptions.
+Please refer to the Doxygen documentation of [NetworkStack](../mbed-os-api-doxy/class_network_stack.html) for API descriptions.

 ### Testing

-To test new `NetworkStack` implementations full set of Mbed OS socket tests should be run.
+To test new `NetworkStack` implementations, run the full set of Mbed OS socket tests.

-Follow the guide from [Network Socket test plan](https://github.com/ARMmbed/mbed-os/blob/master/TESTS/netsocket/README.md).
+Follow the guide from the [Network Socket test plan](https://github.com/ARMmbed/mbed-os/blob/master/TESTS/netsocket/README.md).

-Building and running the tests require you to provide the `mbed_app.json` as guided, and run the test with `mbed test -n mbed-os-tests-network-*,mbed-os-tests-netsocket*`
+Building and running the tests require you to provide the `mbed_app.json` as guided, and run the test with `mbed test -n mbed-os-tests-network-*,mbed-os-tests-netsocket*`.

-### Case Study: ESP8266 Wi-Fi component
+### Case study: ESP8266 Wi-Fi component

 This example ports a driver for the ESP8266 Wi-Fi module to the NSAPI.